How to choose the best line trimmer

 Line trimmer features

-Straight or curved shaft: A curved shaft keeps the cutting head at a good angle for trimming grass and they’re generally easier to use.
+Straight or curved shaft: A curved shaft keeps the line trimmer's cutting head at a good angle for trimming grass and they’re generally easier to use.
 Straight shafts have longer reach.
 The shafts of some models are telescopic, making them adjustable to people of different heights.

 Handles: Typically, line trimmers have an upper handle on the shaft and lower handle that’s often a loop.
 Most lower handles can be adjusted by rotating them around the shaft.
 Some line trimmers instead have handlebar-style (“bike” or “bull”) handles – one on each side of the user, both at the same height.
 These can ease the load and improve control.

-Shoulder harness: Some models come with a harness, which transfers the trimmer's weight onto your shoulders, preventing your arms from getting so tired.
+Shoulder harness: Some models come with a harness, which transfers the line trimmer's weight onto your shoulders, preventing your arms from getting so tired.

-Balance and weight: Before you buy, hold the trimmer in the cutting position with your dominant hand on the trigger and the other on the front handle.
+Balance and weight: Before you buy, hold the line trimmer in the cutting position with your dominant hand on the trigger and the other on the front handle.
 The weight should feel evenly distributed between the top and bottom of the shaft or a little heavier on top.

-Line feed: While some trimmers have blades for cutting, most use a string-like line.
+Line feed: While some line trimmers have blades for cutting, most use a string-like line.
 To get more line, they typically use a bump system where you tap the head on the ground.
 Some use an automatic feed that gives more line when you pull the throttle.
 But this usually doesn’t work as well as a bump feed.
-Some basic trimmers use a manual feed, which requires you to turn off the trimmer to replace the line or plastic blades.
+Some basic line trimmers use a manual feed, which requires you to turn off the trimmer to replace the line or plastic blades.

-Safety guards: These are mounted on the rear of a trimmer’s cutting head to protect you from debris.
+Safety guards: These are mounted on the rear of a line trimmer’s cutting head to protect you from debris.
 A good guard shouldn't limit your view.

 Edging guide: Some models have a wire edging guide to help you make neater edges.